 Instagram profiles and stories can be used to share engaging content, promote products, and interact with followers.
 Instagram Ads allow businesses to reach a broader audience and drive website traffic.

 Twitter’s fast-paced nature makes it suitable for real-time updates, news sharing, and engaging in conversations with users.
-Businesses can share informative content, respond to inquiries or feedback, and participate in industry-related discussions.
-Twitter Ads enable businesses to promote their tweets or accounts to reach a wider audience.
+You can share informative content, respond to inquiries or feedback, and participate in industry-related discussions.
+Your business can also leverage Twitter Ads that enables you to promote tweets, campaign or accounts to reach a wider audience.

 YouTube is the largest video-sharing platform, making it an excellent medium for businesses to leverage video content.
 By creating engaging videos, businesses can attract and educate their target audience.

-Which Brand Used Social Media to get Inbound Marketing Success?
+Examples Of Brands That Used Social Media to get Inbound Marketing Success

 This video was created for the launch of its new Nemeziz football shoe and Adidas wanted to move its target audience along a planned sequence of ads in a shorter amount of time.

 Not only did they get a 33% increase in brand awareness but product interest rose by 317%.

 The inbound methodology deals with assisting brands in attracting, converting, closing, and delighting visitors, leads, and customers via a variety of channels such as social media, blogging, SEO, and email.